 Special Diet Notes: Raspberry Chocolate Pudding

 By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, nut-free, peanut-free, soy-free, vegan / plant-based, vegetarian, and all around allergy-friendly.

 - 1½ cups unsweetened plain coconut milk beverage (see Milk Note below)

 - ⅓ cup + ½ cup fresh raspberries, divided

 - ¼ cup honey or agave nectar (for strictly vegan)

 - ½ cup dairy-free dark or semi-sweet chocolate chips

 - ¾ teaspoon pure vanilla extract

 - Place the coconut milk beverage, ⅓ cup raspberries, cornstarch, cocoa powder, and salt in a blender, and puree until smooth.

-- Pour the mixture into a saucepan, whisk in the honey or agave, and bring to a boil over medium heat.
+- Pour the mixture into a saucepan (optionally strain it through a fine mesh sieve).
+Whisk in the honey or agave, and bring it to a boil over medium heat.
 Bubble, while whisking, for 3 minutes.
 Remove from the heat and whisk in the chocolate chips and vanilla until smooth.

-- Let cool to room temperature, spoon into an airtight container, cover and chill.
+- Let the pudding cool completely to room temperature.
+Spoon into an airtight container, cover and refrigerate.
 It will firm up further as it cools.

 - Spoon the chilled pudding into four servings dishes and top with the remaining ½ cup fresh raspberries.